How to make FM transmitter circuit

 - The FM Transmitter Circuit could be made very easily as the very common components are used which are very cheap and easily available.

-- Above circuit gives the very high efficiency to the in transmitting signal in a shorter range.
+- Above circuit gives the very high efficiency in transmitting signal in a shorter range.

 - The circuit is best suited for demonstration and fm transmitter circuit project.